-When you want to print a map with multiple locations there are a few things to consider.
+When it comes to mapping multiple locations there are a few things to take into consideration.
 First, how to pin your business locations, stores, and any other important Point of Interests as fast and efficient possible on their rightful location on the map.
 Second, how to preserve the quality of the map so that it can be printed in high resolution.
 To print a map with multiple locations for your business can easily become a time-consuming and expensive business itself.
 Especially if your business comprises many brick and mortar stores, getting all these displayed on a map will take time, knowledge and quite a bit of patience.

 In this article we will explain how to cut down drastically on the time it takes to create a map file to print a map with multiple locations while also showing you how to make the whole thing easy on the eyes.

 You might be familiar with the notion that buying in bulk is always a good idea.
 But did you know that uploading your geo-data in bulk can be just as advantageous?

 It is often that companies have not only one or two or maybe three brick and mortar stores.
 Often it’s so many that the idea of finding out their coordinates in order to locate them on a map for printing or presentation purposes seems like the most cumbersome of tasks.
 This is where bulk-geocoding comes in.

 By merely copying the postal addresses into a bulk-geocoding uploader, all the postal addresses will be converted to their respective geographical coordinates.
 A good bulk-geocoding tool will let you use information copy and pasted from a database or from a spreadsheet like Microsoft’s Excel or Libreoffice’s Calc and do all the heavy lifting for you.
 The result will be all your points of interest (POIs) located on the map within minutes.